What COVID-19 safety precautions do you take?

-How do I make a reservation?
-Check the calendar on the Accommodations page for availability, contact us by email (preferred) or phone to request a reservation.
+How do I request a reservation?
+Check the calendar on the Rooms & Rates page for availability, To confirm availability and request a room or additional information, please use the contact form on our Request a Reservation page.
 We'll email a PayPal invoice to you.
 When we receive payment, we'll email a reservation confirmation.
 A reservation is not considered confirmed until we have received payment.

 Continental Breakfast or Hot Breakfast?
 We use fresh, locally sourced ingredients whenever possible.
-Our continental breakfast consists of Bob's Red Mill Honey Almond Granola, Nancy's plain low-fat yogurt, fruit, home-made pastry, brewed coffee and orange juice.
+Our continental breakfast consists of homemade granola, Nancy's plain low-fat yogurt, fruit, homemade pastry, brewed coffee and juice.
 We have many years of experience in restaurants, and offer hot breakfast at an extra charge.
-For single day guests, our hot breakfast is normally homemade hash browns, eggs (from our herd of chickens), breakfast meat, fruit, toast, brewed coffee and orange juice.
+For single day guests, our hot breakfast is normally homemade hash browns, eggs (from our herd of chickens), breakfast meat (plant-based if vegetarians are in the group - please let us know when you request your reservation), fruit, toast, brewed coffee and juice.
 For guests staying more than one day, we might serve pancakes, waffles, French toast, or something exotic that catches our fancy.
 Guests staying more than one day can opt for hot breakfast any or all of the days.
-By listing theses items, we are not offering a menu, we are just letting you know what might be served, and all items are subject to availability.
-Please let us know if you have any dietary restrictions (decaf, gluten-free, lactose-free, food allergies, etc.) - due to our rural location, we might not be able to accommodate some dietary restrictions with less than 7 days notice.
+By listing these items, we are not offering a menu, we are just letting you know what might be served, and all items are subject to availability.
+Please let us know if you have any dietary restrictions (decaf, gluten-free, lactose-free, food allergies, etc.) - due to our rural location, we might not be able to accommodate some dietary restrictions.
+NOTE: We only do 1 type of breakfast service per day.

 What are your check-in/check-out times?
-Generally, check-in is any time between 3pm and 9pm, and checkout is 10am.
-However, we're flexible, and earlier/later times are possible depending on our schedule and whether the room is booked before/after your stay.
+Check-in is any time between 3pm and 9pm.
 If you can give us an estimated arrival time, it would be greatly appreciated!
+Checkout is 10am.

 Where should I park?
 Parking is on the street in front of the house.
 You're welcome to park under the spruce trees, but be warned that the trees produce sap, and are home to many birds!